Parenting Arrangements

 Orders made by the Court.

-• These are legally binding and enforceable.
+• Orders are legally binding and enforceable.

 A Parenting Plan.

-• A written, signed and dated agreement that is not legally enforceable but is considered by the Court if Court proceedings occur.
+• A written, signed and dated agreement that is not legally enforceable but provides in writing the parenting arrangements that are intended by the parents.

 An informal agreement.